tpeterz/CryptoClustering/README.md

 * Both `price_change_percentage_30d` (0.562182), and `price_change_percentage_14d` (0.540415) features had the strongest **positive** influence on this component. `The price_change_percentage_1y` (-0.150789) feature had the strongest **negative** influence on this component, although not by much.
 This tells me that a "medium" interval of time for price changes would have the strongest positive impact.
 The two highest intervals of time, `price_change_percentage_200d`(200 days) and `price_change_percentage_1y` (1 year), display scores very close to zero, meaning they have very little influence on this component.

 ####  Component # 3 - `PCA3`:
 * The `price_change_percentage_7d` (0.787670) feature had the strongest **positive** influence on this component.
 It scored much higher than any other feature, compared against any of the 3 components.
 The `price_change_percentage_60d` (-0.361377) had the **strongest** negative influence on the component.
 The influence of the features on this component decreases in similar intervals from the price change percentage 14-day feature, to the 60-day feature.
 It then starts to steadily increase at the 200 day mark, which makes me wonder what it would look like if I had more data and columns that contained features that extended years into the future.
+#### (Ref #1)

 # Submission and Grading Requirements:
 ## Coding Conventions and Formatting